 Personal information, for the purpose of this Notice means data relating to living individuals which is held and processed by the Council in line with data protection rules.
 Different rules apply to information held in respect of companies and other organisations and these are explained at the end of this Notice.

-At Stafford Borough Council we take your privacy seriously and will only keep and use your personal information for reasons that the law requires or allows.
-Stafford Borough Council is a data controller for the personal information we hold about you in relation to Housing Benefit and Council Tax Reductions.
+We take your privacy seriously and will only keep and use your personal information for reasons that the law requires or allows.
+The Council is the data controller for the personal information we hold about you in relation to Housing Benefit and Council Tax Reductions.
 The Council Tax Service is provided to us by Cannock Chase District Council, under the terms of a Service Level Agreement and so data will be processed by them on our behalf.

 The purposes for which your data will be used are:-

 - Ensuring that you are charged the correct amount of Non-Domestic Rates.